postsharp/Metalama.Documentation/conceptual/validation/validating-declarations.md

 ## Choosing which revision of the code model is validated
 Since aspects can modify the code model, it can be useful to be aware of which revision of the code model is validated.

-* The <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*> always validates the source code.
+* The <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*> method always validates the source code.
 References introduced by aspects cannot be validated.

 * By default, fabrics validate the _source_ code.
 By calling <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects>, fabrics can validate the code model after all aspects have been applied.